feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 **Caution:** This is permanent.
 Consider disconnecting first to test impact.

-## Quick Menu for Brain Regions
+## Quick Menu for Brain Circuits

-When right-clicking a brain region node:
+When right-clicking a brain circuit node:

 ### Details Button